Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

-1. What Unites Us by Dan Rather
+1. Japans Infamous Unit 731 by Hal Gold
 2. Canticle by R.A.
 Salvatore

-### Current Book Completed Count as of 11-13-22
+### Current Book Completed Count as of 11-20-22

-Non-fiction - 10\
+Non-fiction - 11\
 Fiction - 20